warmode666/thesatan/README.md

 **Usage:**
 - Spawn A tty Shell In Terminal.
 - You must find accessible directory without 'permission denied', then create your own folder.
-**Note: ❌Don't run THESATAN in public access or you will destroy yourself!**
+**- Note: ❌Don't run THESATAN in public access or you will destroy yourself!**

 **- Python2.7**
 `wget https://raw.githubusercontent.com/warmode666/thesatan/main/thesatan.py`